AxtMueller/Windows-Batch-Deployment/README.md

 2. WBD provides DLL (both 32-bit and 64-bit) for advanced users, you can write your server program based on the sample source code.

 ### How to uninstall WBD?
-1. WBD server DLL provides this feature.
+1. Call the related function from WBD server DLL (read demo code for details).
 2. Enable system debug mode, then reboot, and then delete the service of WBD client.

 ### Application scenario